ziraax/PlanktonFlow/README.md

 ### Monitoring

-If you chose to not use Weights and Biases, our custom monitoring module will gather informations while training and write them in a file in the same time so you can monitor your runs.
+If you choose not to use Weights & Biases, our custom monitoring module will collect training data and write it to a log file in real time, allowing you to monitor your runs as they progress.

-The file will be located at `model_weights/{model_name}/{variant}/{run_name}/training_log.txt` and will look like this :
+The file will be saved at: `model_weights/{model_name}/{variant}/{run_name}/training_log.txt`.

+Example:

 ```yaml
 Training Log - Reproduce_best_model_20250814_141638